-At our 2014 annual meeting of stockholders, we conducted a stockholder advisory vote on executive compensation (the "say-on-pay vote"), and over 98% of the votes cast were voted in favor of our executive compensation.
+At our 2016 annual meeting of stockholders, we conducted a stockholder advisory vote on executive compensation (the "say-on-pay vote").
+Over 99% of all votes cast and over 94% of the votes cast with respect to shares beneficially owned by stockholders other than David Paul were voted in favor of our executive compensation.
 The Compensation Committee believes this result evidences stockholder support for our executive compensation decisions and policies, and as such, the Compensation Committee did not implement any changes as a result of this vote.
 In a separate advisory vote at the 2013 annual meeting of stockholders, our stockholders voted to hold the say-on-pay vote annually.
 The Compensation Committee will consider the results of future say-on-pay votes when making executive compensation decisions and policies.

-Key Elements of Our Compensation Program for 2014
+Key Elements of Our Compensation Program for 2017